 Enhanced multi-monitor support

-Both PowerBuilder IDE and PowerBuilder Runtime have been improved to better support multiple monitors.
+Both PowerBuilder IDE and the compiled PowerBuilder applications (.exe) have been improved to better support multiple monitors.

 PowerBuilder IDE improves support for multiple monitors, including: